jfraeys/acme-linode-objectstorage/README.md

 2. Create a Linode API [Personal Access Token](https://cloud.linode.com/profile/tokens) with Read/Write permission to Object Storage.

-3. Provision a certificate for this bucket:
+3. Store your Linode API token securely:
+    - Create a secrets directory in your project.
+    - Inside the secrets directory, create a text file named linode_token.txt and add your Linode API token:

     ```bash
-    export LINODE_TOKEN=...
+    YOUR_LINODE_TOKEN_HERE
+    ```

+4. Provision a certificate for this bucket:

+    ```bash
     python3 -m acme_linode_objectstorage -k account_key.pem my.bucket.domain
     ```